Discrimination of neutron-$\gamma$ in the low energy regime using machine learning for an EJ-276D plastic scintillator: Discussion

 \section{Discussion}

-To quantify the robustness of our ML algorithms, we calculate the confusion matrix as shown in Fig.~\ref{ConfMat} (a) and (b), which represents the discrimination performance of the SVM and MLPBNN models, respectively.
+To quantify the robustness of our ML algorithms, we calculate the confusion matrix as shown in Fig.~\ref{ConfMat} (a), (b), and (c), which represents the discrimination performance of the SVM, MLPBNN, and CCM, respectively.
+The true labels in the x-axis are obtained from the ToF technique and the y-axis represents the predicted labels from ML algorithms or PSD.
+The PSD-based selection of neutron and $\gamma$ events in the integrated charge range 200-800, is motivated from the well separated bands in the higher charge range.
 The true positives (TP) define the actual $\gamma$ events correctly classified as $\gamma$, and the false positives (FP) correspond to the neutron events incorrectly predicted as $\gamma$ events.
 Similarly, the true negatives (TN) defines the actual neutron events which are correctly classified as neutron events and false negative (FN) corresponds to the $\gamma$ events incorrectly classified as neutron events.
-The true neutron and $\gamma$ events are obtained from ToF results and the predicted events are from the ML algorithms.
-From this formulation, we compute some of the key measures for the MLPBNN and SVM algorithms which are given in the Table.~\ref{Specs}.
+From this formulation, we compute some of the key measures for the MLPBNN, SVM algorithms, and CCM which are given in the Table.~\ref{Specs}.
 The accuracy, defined as the ratio of sum of TP and TN to the total number of events used for the classification.
 It gives the overall performance of the algorithm in discrimination of the neutron and $\gamma$ events.
 Precision is defined as the ratio of TP and the sum of TP and FP, and represents the quality of the models positive predictions.
 Similarly recall is defined as the ratio of TP and the sum of TP and FN, measuring the probability of predicting positives.
 Specificity is another important parameter which evaluates the classification of the models particularly in binary classification as in our case.
 It measures the ability of a model to correctly identify the negative instances and is calculated by taking the ratio of TN to the sum of TN and FP.